dotnet/docs-maui/docs/tutorials/notes-app/includes/navigation.md

 The `Add_Clicked` handler introduces another new concept, navigation.
 Because the app is using .NET MAUI Shell, you can navigate to pages by calling the `Shell.Current.GoToAsync` method.
 Notice that the handler is declared with the `async` keyword, which allows the use of the `await` keyword when navigating.
 This handler navigates to the `NotePage`.

 The last piece of code in the previous snippet is the `notesCollection_SelectionChanged` handler.
-This method takes the currently selected item, a **Note** model, and uses its information to navigate to the `NotePage`. `GoToAsync` uses a URI string for navigation.
+This method takes the currently selected item, a **:::no-loc text="Note":::** model, and uses its information to navigate to the `NotePage`. `GoToAsync` uses a URI string for navigation.
 In this case, a string is constructed that uses a query string parameter to set a property on the destination page.
 The interpolated string representing the URI ends up looking similar to the following string:

 ```text
 NotePage?ItemId=path\on\device\XYZ.notes.txt